fvanzani/soisy-magento-openmage/README.md

 ![Order status comments](assets/order_status_comments.png)

-When Soisy approves an order the store manager should change manually the magento order status from *pending* to *processing*.
+When PagoLight approves an order the store manager should change manually the magento order status from *pending* to *processing*.

 ## Features not implemented or not tested